datmt/spring-boot-demo-english/demo-cache-redis/README.md

 # spring-boot-demo-cache-redis

-> 此 demo 主要演示了 Spring Boot 如何整合 redis，操作redis中的数据，并使用redis缓存数据。连接池使用  Lettuce。
+> This demo mainly demonstrates how Spring Boot can integrate redis, manipulate data in redis, and use redis to cache data.
+Connection pooling uses Lettuce.

 ## pom.xml